odebroqueville/obsidian-url-expander/README.md

 This is a plugin for Obsidian (https://obsidian.md).

-The plugin essentially expands shortened urls (e.g. bit.ly, t.co, etc.) to their more descriptive long version as a Markdown link.
+The plugin essentially expands shortened urls (e.g. bit.ly, t.co, etc.) to their long version as a Markdown link.
 The plugin was created to have more descriptivee links than the ones imported from tweets via Readwise, for example.

 ## Commands made available by the plugin